Protests erupt across China in unprecedented challenge to Xi Jinping's zero-Covid policy | KRDO

 By CNN’s Beijing bureau and Nectar Gan

-In China’s biggest cities, from the financial hub of Shanghai to the capital Beijing, residents gathered to grieve the dead from the Xinjiang fire, speak out against zero-Covid and call for freedom and democracy.
+From Shanghai to the capital Beijing, residents gathered to grieve the 10 people killed in the blaze in Xinjiang’s capital Urumqi, speak out against zero-Covid and call for freedom and democracy.
 On dozens of university campuses, students demonstrated or put up protest posters.
 In many parts of the country, residents in locked-down neighborhoods tore down barriers and took to the streets, following mass anti-lockdown protests that swept Urumqi on Friday night.

 Such widespread scenes of anger and defiance — some of which stretched into the early hours of Monday morning — are exceptionally rare in China, where the ruling Communist Party ruthlessly cracks down on all expressions of dissent.
 But three years into the pandemic, many people have been pushed to the brink by the government’s incessant use of lockdowns, Covid tests and quarantines — as well as ever-tightening censorship and continued onslaught on personal freedoms.